roytang/blog/content/notes/2020/07/1283901490206109698/index.md

 Attempts 15-17!
 Rogues Above the Clouds 2-3, Smashing Legion 2-4 (forgot to get a deck list screenshot for this one), Dinosaur Dogs 2-0.
 YT of the games: https://www.youtube.com/watch?v=dG6-lNKfyis

 Attempts 18-19!
 Seismic Doctor (DAMNIT 5th Lavamancer!)
 2-2, Basri Walls 2-1.
 Still missing Garruk and Teferi =/

+JumpStart Attempt 20, the final one for this set (a nice round number): Reanimated Teferi.
+Got one of the two missing PW packets, although this combination wasn't too great, only went 2-4.
+Still missing the Garruk one, hopefully we get it if/when JS returns in the future